- Cookies and other tracking technologies

 Personal data access

 You may request a copy of any personal data we hold about you by using the contact details at the end of this policy.
 You may request that any incorrect data be amended, or alter your communications preferences at any time.

 Business sale or bankruptcy Data Protection

-Newsweaver is registered with the Information Commissioner’s Office in the UK and the Data Protection Commissioner in Ireland.
+Newsweaver is committed to complying with relevant data protection legislation, including the Data Protection Acts of 1988 and 2003, and the EU data privacy directives (95/46/EC and successor GDPR regulation), and is registered with the Information Commissioner’s Office in the UK and the Data Protection Commissioner in Ireland.

 5100 Airport Business Park